top of page

 "Tell me, what is it you plan to do with your one wild and precious life? ~ Mary Oliver, Poet

 After years as a dedicated healthcare professional, before transitioning to the corporate world where my creativity increasingly felt stifled, and a sense of meaning and purpose became elusive...I found myself at a crossroads.
-A family member's cancer relapse provided a jarring reminder that we each have only one "wild and precious life", and a (re)realization of the paramount importance of family, friendships, and pursuing what truly matters.
+A traumatic life event provided a jarring reminder that we each have only one "wild and precious life", and a (re)realization of the paramount importance of family, friendships, and pursuing what truly matters.
 Years of neglecting my creative passions had flown by, and I realized I needed to reclaim that part of myself.
 With renewed clarity and some courage, I returned to ceramics, a craft that had once brought me so much joy.

 The Crafty Wee Bothy represents my journey back to purpose and passion, a homage to my Scottish roots and testament to the resilience of the human spirit.
 Through each handcrafted piece, I hope to infuse everyday objects with beauty and meaning, and to inspire others to embrace their own creative pursuits, no matter where life has taken them.
 As long as we wake up each morning, it's not too late to make a change and take a step towards a more fulfilling life...and I believe that we all deserve to live authentically and joyfully for whatever precious amount of time we are given.